inbo/tutorials/content/articles/spatial_mgrs/index.md

 Grids are widely used in biodiversity monitoring to define the basic spatial units for data collection, data processing or mapping.
-Authorative definitions of widely used grids and grid reference systems are not globally coordinated though, contrary to the case of the EPSG-dataset for coordinate reference systems.
+Authoritative definitions of widely used grids and grid reference systems are not globally coordinated though, contrary to the case of the EPSG-dataset for coordinate reference systems.
 Here I explain differences between the UTM and MGRS grids, provide references to their full definition and refer to some software implementations for MGRS.
 The